+Most medical professionals see consuming magic mushrooms while pregnant is a bad idea.
 When a woman becomes pregnant, everything she puts in her body can affect the developing fetus in her womb.
-This is because certain substances as well as food and beverages can pass into the placenta, which is the fetus’ main source of food and oxygen during pregnancy.
+This is because certain substances, food and beverages can pass into the placenta, which is the fetus’ main source of food and oxygen during pregnancy.
 Because the fetus is sensitive during its development, women should monitor everything they put into their bodies and avoid using drugs during pregnancy.
 This includes avoiding prescription medications, over-the-counter drugs, and illegal substances such as magic mushrooms.

-Eating raw mushrooms can be extremely dangerous to your baby.
+- Avoid raw, uncooked mushrooms: Eating raw mushrooms can be extremely dangerous to your baby.
 Mushrooms grow within soil or on top of other plants, making them not safe for consumption without being cooked.
-Raw mushrooms are known to be carcinogenic, meaning they can cause cancer in mother and possibly fetus.
-Cooking a mushroom is known to cause the carcinogenic effects to subside, and the valuable nutrients of a mushroom cannot be released unless it is cooked thoroughly.
-During pregnancy, it is safe to only eat cooked mushrooms and avoiding raw mushrooms is greatly recommended for the health of your fetus.
+Raw mushrooms have carcinogens in them, meaning they can cause cancer in mothers and possibly fetuses.
+Cooking edible mushroom varieties makes them safe for consumption, and the valuable nutrients of a mushroom cannot be released unless cooked thoroughly.
+Avoiding raw mushrooms is greatly recommended for the health of your fetus.

-Consuming magic mushrooms — which contain a chemical called psilocybin that alters brain activity — can gravely affect a pregnant woman and her fetus.
-Consuming poisonous mushrooms may lead to physical birth defects, and should be avoided at all costs during pregnancy.
+- Avoid consuming magic mushrooms: Magic mushrooms contain a chemical called psilocybin that alters brain activity — is thought to gravely affect a pregnant woman and her fetus.
+Consuming poisonous mushrooms may lead to physical birth defects and should be avoided at any life stage.
 However, there are not enough well-controlled studies available to completely determine what kinds of birth defects and other malformations may be caused by ingesting magic mushrooms during pregnancy.

-One animal study did find that using magic mushrooms during pregnancy would not increase the chance of physical birth defects.
-Although, this is only one study and its findings cannot be confirmed until more research is done in both animal and human studies.
+One animal study did find that the illegal substance psilocin, found in magic mushrooms, was able to pass through the placental and blood-brain barrier and affect the fetus.
+This is only one study and its findings cannot be confirmed until more research is done in both animal and human studies.

-Although raw mushrooms can be potentially dangerous if ingested while pregnant, there are various varieties of mushrooms that are safe to eat during pregnancy.
-White button mushrooms, shiitake mushrooms, maitake mushrooms, porcini mushrooms, and chestnut mushrooms are deliciously flavorful and safe for consumption during pregnancy.
+Although raw mushrooms can be potentially dangerous if ingested while pregnant, various mushrooms are safe to eat during pregnancy.
+White button mushrooms, shiitake mushrooms, maitake mushrooms, porcini mushrooms, and chestnut mushrooms are deliciously flavorful and safe during pregnancy.
 Pregnant women should always avoid consuming any poisonous or magic mushrooms, as these can be potentially fatal to the fetus.

 Do you or someone you love have a problem with substance misuse?
-If you’re not sure where to turn for help, go online to www.TheRecoveryVillage.com or call 24/7 to our toll-free hotline at 855-548-9825.
+If you’re not sure where to turn for help, contact The Recovery Village.
 A licensed professional can inform you of the numerous detox and rehab programs available.
-Sobriety can become your new reality — simply give us a call today to see which program can change your life forever.
+Sobriety can become your new reality — give us a call today to see which program can change your life forever.